Healthiest Breakfast Cereals

 Purely Elizabeth Granola, Original Flavor

 This granola is certified USDA organic, non-GMO, and made with a variety of ancient grains including quinoa, amaranth, and chia seeds (which are rich in omega-3 fatty acids).
-It is sweetened with coconut sugar which is a lower glycemic healthy option.
+It is one of my favorite healthy breakfast cereals, because it’s sweetened with coconut sugar which is a lower glycemic sweetener – so your blood sugar remains more stable when you eat this.
 This is one of the best healthy cereal brands if you’re looking to get your granola fix.

 Ingredients: Organic Gluten-Free Oats, Organic Coconut Palm Sugar, Organic Raw Virgin Coconut Oil, Organic Sunflower Seeds, Organic Puffed Amaranth, Organic Millet Flakes, Organic Quinoa Flakes, Organic Chia Seeds, Organic Cinnamon, Salt.